StrohmFn/Wikipedia-Round-Trip/README.md

 # Wikipedia-Round-Trip
 This web application allows to calculate a round trip visiting locations of (german) Wikipedia articles.

+For detailed information read the 'Wikipedia Round Trip.pdf' in this repository.

 This project uses OpenStreetMap (https://www.openstreetmap.de/) data for calculation and Leaflet (http://leafletjs.com/) for visualization.
 For this project the Spring Boot (https://spring.io/) framework is used.